 If, however, we do think systemic change is necessary, then that requires us to examine certain facts.
 Firstly, that the global political economy is built in large part around corporate consumerist values of wealth, status and power.
 As opposed to, say, beauty, equality or caring for loved ones.
 Countries must acquire ever more material wealth (or GDP growth); individuals are encouraged hundreds or thousands of times every day to dress in a certain way to be attractive, watch TV to be entertained, look younger, drive better cars, go on foreign holidays, and so on.
 We must look at the fact that to drive these behaviours, consumers – as we’ve become known – must actually want them; that demand is required.
 To create demand, peoples’ desire for (that is, the degree to which they value) their own wealth, power and status are commonly appealed to.
 We must circle back round to the fact that to satisfy the demand that they have spent large budgets and endless amounts of human creativity to stimulate, the vast majority of economic actors – what can credibly be called the bulk of the system – use methods of production and distribution that are directly and significantly implicated in changing the climate.
 Which brings us irrevocably back round to the intense focus we place on the values that drive this type of economic activity.
 And finally, we must accept that the intensity and self-perpetuating nature of that focus, must, at some level, be addressed if we are interested in anything but treating symptoms.

 If you don’t accept the connections made above, then let’s have that debate.
 Let’s use the scale of challenge as the guiding factor in what scale and nature of response is required.
 Let’s look at the primacy of short-term shareholder value in driving corporate behaviour, and the reams upon reams of legislation the world over that put short-term financial profit before long-term environmental impact.
 Let’s look at the increasing amounts of social and political power flowing away from democratic institutions and into the hands of enormous multi-national producers of consumer products, and even ‘producers’ of the entirely immaterial ‘products’ that fuel material production at both ends of the pipe, like the financial sector.
-Let’s talk about the fact that the profit-obsessed financial system is truly global in scale, with all the advantages that gives them to dominate and manipulate smaller entities like democratically elected governments, whilst what little capacity there is to limit appetites for endless consumption, and thereby protect the planet’s natural resources, is constrained within national jurisdictions, and even then are mostly toothless.1 Let’s talk about what conclusions that points to about which values dominate in our societies.
+Let’s talk about the fact that the profit-obsessed financial system is truly global in scale, with all the advantages that gives them to dominate and manipulate smaller entities like democratically elected governments, whilst what little capacity there is to limit appetites for endless consumption, and thereby protect the planet’s natural resources, is constrained within national jurisdictions, and even then are mostly toothless.[ref]I discount the UNFCC process here as it has so far failed to mount anything like a commensurate response to the threat.
+As one respected commentator recently put it, it has turned out to be ‘the world’s number one multilateral zombie.’[/ref] Let’s talk about what conclusions that points to about which values dominate in our societies.
 And then let’s talk about why that has come to be the case: the psychology of human societies, the operations of infinitely complex human systems, and the forces that shape them.
 All of these discussions will take us inexorably to the conclusion that the political economy we have now is both a construct of, and a rampant promoter of, a particular value-set.
 This is not some inevitable or natural state of affairs.
 It is, however, very profitable, so has many vested interests defending it, and it is inherently self-replicating, so has all the weight of its own existence pushing for more of the same.